Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

     _Restarting the Function App_

 1. Make sure your MXChip is plugged into your laptop.
 Then return to Visual Studio and press **Ctrl+F5** to launch FlySim.
 Confirm that the app starts and that after a few seconds, an "aircraft" labeled with the display name you entered in Lab 1 appears on the screen.
 Maximize the window so you can see all the readouts and controls.

+	> If your aircraft never appears in the app but your MXChip is plugged in and transmitting data, review Step 4 of this exercise and confirm that the connection string you pasted into **CoreConstants.cs** is the one shown in Exercise 3, Step 14.
+Also review Exercise 4, Step 5 and make sure the application setting named "EventHubConnection" contains the same connection string.

 	![FlySim showing Amelia Earhart over the Nevada desert](Images/app-in-flight.png)